Our service now covers areas all across Canada

 While its bad reputation is well known, the fact remains that its presence is not always as problematic as one may believe.
 In order to take stock of this very relevant subject, here’s everything you need to know about it.

 Before we go any further, let's start by providing a brief description of vermiculite.
-As we briefly mentioned in our introduction, vermiculite is an insulator commonly used in Canada between 1940 and 1990.
+As we briefly mentioned in our introduction, this insulation material was used in Canada between 1940 and 1990.

 Why was vermiculite so widespread at this time?
 Quite simply because this insulation had a large number of very interesting qualities including a rot-proof and unalterable nature, the ability to offer good thermal and sound insulation as well as high fire resistance and low cost.